 Effect of residential segregation on health and quality of life: Systematic literature search with sorting

-We were commissioned to identify reviews on the effect of and experiences with residential segregation or neighborhoods characterized by material or social disadvantage.
+We were commissioned to identify reviews on the effect of and experiences with residential segregation or neighbourhoods characterized by material or social disadvantage.

 - Issued/Revised: 08.2017